 Catapult Sports, the company behind the Playertek smart vest (that won our Speciality Sports Wearable of the Year award), is back with another wearable that's built for the beautiful game.
 This time, though, it hopes its new Playr wearable will put that tracking data to good use to get you in the best shape for game time.

 Like the Playertek setup, the Playr is made up of a tracking pod, a vest and a companion phone app.
 That pod is once again packed with GPS and motion sensors that are able to deliver stats like speed, sprint, distance, and it's promising tracking accuracy to the nearest 100cm.
+Once again, it's designed for the consumer, not just pro football teams such as Manchester United or Plymouth Argyle.

 You still get those heat maps and you'll be able to compare your data and performances to your previous matches, other people in the Playr community and, of course, the professionals to see how you fare against the best in the game.